pycom/pycom-documentation/content/firmwareapi/pycom/pycom.md

 #### pycom.ota\_finish()

 Perform a firmware update.
-These methods are internally used by a firmware update though FTP.
+These methods are internally used by a firmware update through FTP.
 The update starts with a call to `ota_start()`, followed by a series of calls to `ota_write(buffer)`, and is terminated with `ota_finish()`.
 After reset, the new image gets active. `buffer` shall hold the image data to be written, in arbitrary sizes.
 A block size of 4096 is recommended.

 Example: